Example-Based Framework for Perceptually Guided Audio Texture Generation: Introduction

 \section{Introduction}

-Audio textures are sounds generated by the super-position of multiple similar acoustic events~\cite{mcdermott2011sound,saint2021analysis}, such as the sounds made by water filling a container or a wooden drumstick repeatedly hitting a metallic surface.
-Guided or controllable generation of such audio textures using deep neural networks is useful for generating background environmental sound scores for movies, games, and automated Foley sound synthesis~\cite{anderson1997sound, moffat2019sound, newyorkerfoley}.
+Audio textures are sounds generated by the super-position of multiple similar acoustic events~\cite{mcdermott2011sound,saint2021analysis}, such as the sounds made by water filling a container or a wooden drumstick repeatedly hitting a metal surface.
+Guided or controllable generation of such sounds using deep neural networks is useful for generating background environmental sound scores for movies, games, and automated Foley sound synthesis~\cite{anderson1997sound, moffat2019sound}.
 Such guidance during generation is usually achieved by conditioning generative models using semantically labeled data.
-While large datasets for audio textures can be readily recorded in-the-wild, semantically labeling these kinds of sounds is difficult.
-There is thus a need for generative models to infer the vectors for semantic attribute guidance automatically, without the supervision of large labeled datasets.
+For instance, impact sound textures can be semantically guided using object or material properties of the impact surface and a continuously varying water-filling texture can be guided using attributes such as the fill level of the container.
+While large datasets for audio textures can be readily recorded, labeling these sounds using semantic attributes such as material hardness or fill level is difficult.
+Therefore, to control generation, we develop a method to infer the vectors for semantic attribute guidance without the supervision of large labeled datasets.

-Generative adversarial networks (GANs)~\cite{goodfellow2016nips} such as StyleGANs~\cite{karras2020analyzing,karras2019style} generate disentangled latent spaces by learning the most statistically significant factors of variation within a dataset.
-Algorithms in the image domain~\cite{harkonen2020ganspace,shen2021closed}, statistically analyse such latent spaces to automatically find guidance vectors for controllable generation.
-Ideally, controllable generation should operate at a perceptual or a human-understandable semantic level~\cite{watcharasupat2021controllable}.
-We define semantic attributes in audio as a set of factors that matter to human perception of sound.
-Such attributes may not always have a one-to-one correspondence to the statistically found guidance vectors.
-Thus, sound design processes would be greatly improved by intuitive user-defined semantic guidance vectors for controllable audio textures generation.
+Generative adversarial networks (GANs)~\cite{goodfellow2016nips} such as StyleGANs~\cite{karras2020analyzing,karras2019style} generate semantically disentangled latent spaces by learning the most statistically significant factors of variation within a dataset.
+Such disentangled latent spaces can be analyzed to find guidance vectors for controllable generation.
+We define semantic attributes in audio as a set of factors that matter to human perception of sound~\cite{watcharasupat2021controllable}.
+Thus, to control the generation of audio textures, we analyze the disentangled latent space of a StyleGAN, to find guidance vectors based on user-defined semantic attributes.